 In 1990, Thomas Bouchard and his team at the University of Minnesota published one of the most comprehensive studies ever conducted.
 They tracked identical twins separated at birth—some who never even knew each other existed—and measured everything: personality traits, values, emotional reactivity, even occupational interests.

 The result?
 Correlations of .50 to .67 across personality dimensions.
 Twins raised in completely different families, different states, different socioeconomic conditions showed personality similarity that stunned researchers.
-One pair of twins—separated at birth—both became firefighters.
-Another became electricians.
-Both arrived at their professions independently, shaped by genetics they shared but upbringing they didn't.
+One pair of twins—separated at birth—both became firefighters, arriving at the same calling independently, shaped by genetics they shared but an upbringing they didn't.

 This wasn't anomaly.
 It was the opening door to a massive body of research that followed.